eirinopland/INF142-Mandatory-Assignment-/README.md

 ## Build & Run

 ---
-- Clone project from github or download release .zip
+- Clone project from github
 - Once downloaded, run the files:
   - [weather_station.py](src/weather_station/weather_station.py)
     - the station will begin transmitting as soon as it's run, and will continue to do so until it is stopped